michaelyamout/writeups/index.md

 ![jetty](https://user-images.githubusercontent.com/85421181/121051549-288c7600-c77f-11eb-8db4-3394bb1d663b.png)

 As I run another DirBuster scan on our target machine and port 50000 I decide to research possible exploits available for Jetty 9.4.x and later.
-After attempting several exploits from GitHub, ExploitDB, and Metasploit I decided that there must be another method to obtain our initial foothold.
+After attempting several exploits from GitHub, <a href="https://www.exploit-db.com/exploits/36318">ExploitDB</a>, and <a href="https://www.rapid7.com/db/vulnerabilities/http-jetty-command-execution/">Metasploit</a> I decided that there must be another method to obtain our initial foothold.
 My DirBuster scan from earlier has finished and has revealed a new directory (/askjeeves).

 ![dirb](https://user-images.githubusercontent.com/85421181/121051588-2e825700-c77f-11eb-9ef5-439a7feee42a.png)